radius-project/docs/docs/content/resources/connectors/dapr/dapr-statestore/_index.md

 You can get up and running quickly with a Dapr state store by using a [starter]({{< ref starter-templates >}}).

 {{% alert title="Known issue: dependsOn" color="warning" %}}
-Any service that consumes the `existing` resource will need to manually add a `dependsOn` reference to the staarter module.
+Any service that consumes the `existing` resource will need to manually add a `dependsOn` reference to the starter module.
 This requirement will be removed in an upcoming release.
 See the [webapp tutorial]({{< ref webapp-add-database >}}) for an example.
 {{% /alert %}}

 ## Container